realA10001986/Time-Circuits-Display/README.md

 ## Room Condition Mode, Temperature/humidity sensor

 The firmware supports connecting a temperature/humidity sensor for "room condition mode"; in this mode, *destination* and *last departed* times are replaced by temperature and humidity, respectively.
 To toggle between normal and room condition mode, enter "111" and press ENTER.
+If you want to enable room condition mode and World Clock mode synchroniously, enter 113 and press ENTER.

 ![rcmode](https://user-images.githubusercontent.com/76924199/208133653-f0fb0a38-51e4-4436-9506-d841ef1bfa6c.jpg)